 speaker

 CEO and Founder of MPS

 I don't think it's a business taking a pause.
-And I mean, we just started.
+And we just started.
 That would be very upsetting if it's a business taking a pause.
-And if we're taking a pause, I mean, we probably probably well, at this time, we're still learning.
+And if we're taking a pause, I mean, we probably, well, at this time, we're still learning.
 It may take a pause.
-So I mean, and that's something we haven't really figured out.
-I mean, but so far in the last three hours, we've been able to take a pause.
-We've been able to take a last four or five quarters.
-And I mean, and the measurements that we in that way in place, that we put in place and they keep going up and the orders and the interactings and the demand creation, the value for the index for demand create for a demand creations to keep increasing.
-And I think that they will turn into revenues and that can and the change to a much bigger revenues.
+And that's something we haven't really figured out.
+But so far in the last three, last four, four or five quarters.
+And the measurements that we put in place, they keep going up.
+And the orders and the interactings and the demand creation, the value for the index for demand creation, creations keep increasing.
+And I think they will turn into revenues, and they'll turn into much bigger revenues.

+speaker